Help Center

 Similar to Fira Code, it comes with many space-saving ligatures.
 139 of them, in fact.
 It also has 8 different weights and is available in 145 languages.

-But One feature I particularly like with JetBrains Mono is its increased letter height.
+But one feature I particularly like about JetBrains Mono is its increased letter height.
 Although characters are standard width, lowercase letters are taller.
 This significantly reduces the length of your lines of code.

 jetbrains mono width